 Season & Limits:

-- Noodling is lawful year-round in all waters only during daylight hours unless restricted under “Special Area Regulations” (see Appendix).
-From May 1 to Aug.
-31, the daily limit for noodling is three blue, channel or flathead catfish in any combination, of which only one may be 30 inches or longer.
-From Sept.
-1 to April 30, the daily limit for noodling is five flathead catfish.
+Noodling is lawful year-round in all waters only during daylight hours unless restricted under “Special Area Regulations.”
+The daily limit for flathead catfish is five, no size restrictions.
+The daily limit for blue and/or channel catfish is 15 (combined), only one of which may be 30 inches or longer.
 There is no statewide daily limit or size restriction for buffalo (except black buffalo, which the daily limit is one) carp or any other nongame fish, unless noodling in a river or stream, which the daily limit for nongame fish is 25.

 Regulations in red are new this year.